HarryPhillips/BugHerd-Kanban/README.md

 Written as a Greasemonkey userscript, compiled into a standalone Firefox Plugin.

 ## Installation
+There are two ways to install Kanban, hosting the source on your local server or using the raw GitHub direct links.

-To install Kanban, currently you need to download the repository and unzip it into a directory accessible via a http://localhost URL.
+The local server option requires you to host the repository in a directory accessible via a http://localhost/ URL.
+This is so Kanban can pull the required scripts and inject them into the page.

-Install the .xpi file from /dist to Firefox and change the Base Url setting under the extension options to point to that directory.
+Using the raw GitHub links may be slower but it means you always get the latest updates automatically and all you need to do is install Kanban.xpi to Firefox.